rohan-g0re/RAG_using_AWS/docs/phase3and4_report.md

 # Phase 3 & Phase 4 Completion Report – Cloud RAG System

-This document summarizes **everything implemented, verified, debugged, and validated** in Phase 3 and Phase 4 of the Cloud RAG project.
-It is written to serve as a **technical proof** of backend functionality for the Cloud Computing course and for onboarding teammates.

----

 # **1. Overview of Phase 3 & Phase 4 Goals**

 ### **Phase 3 – QueryRagLambda (Retriever Pipeline)**